Khaleed/bubble-trouble/README.md

 - The bubbles randomly bounce around the screen in different velocities.
 - All bubbles split-up into two smaller bubbles when shot except the smallest one in the list of standard bubbles.
 - Each level comes with it's own scene and degree of difficulty.
-- You can the playe the game [here](https://khaleed.github.io/bubble-trouble) :video_game:
+- You'll be able to play the game [here](https://khaleed.github.io/bubble-trouble) :video_game:

 ## Approach

 - Drawing on the [HTML5 Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), the game loop, and collision detection are all done without any libraries or frameworks.
-- This project is written in a functional style using the Elm Architecture: Model -> Update -> View.
+- This project is written in a functional style using the [Elm Architecture](https://guide.elm-lang.org/architecture/).
 - It's not purely functional because of the limitations of JavaScript and [I/O](https://en.wikipedia.org/wiki/Input/output) being inheritently impure.
 - Instead of deep cloning objects and arrays for immutability, [Immutable JS](http://facebook.github.io/immutable-js/docs/#/) - a persistent data structures library, is used.